27th Annual Young Investigators' Day

 Dear Faculty, Fellows, Residents, Graduate Students and Medical Students:

-We are pleased to announce the 26th Annual Department of Pathology Young Investigators’ Day, to be held In-Person on Tuesday, March 12th, from 10:00a.m – 4:00p.m. in the Turner Concourse.
+We are pleased to announce the 27th Annual Department of Pathology Young Investigators’ Day, to be held in person on Tuesday, May 13th, from 10:00a.m – 4:00p.m. in the Turner Concourse.
 This important event provides residents, fellows, and students with the opportunity to showcase their clinical, basic, or translational research efforts.
 This activity allows faculty, fellows, residents, and students to learn more about the diverse ongoing research in our department.
 Trainees: Please read the NOTICE below regarding registration.

 Registration and Abstract Submission Guidelines

-Participation is required of any fellow or resident who has presented or will be presenting their work in any format at a national meeting from April, 2023, to March, 2024.
+Participation is required of any Pathology fellow or resident who has presented or will be presenting their work in any format at a national meeting from April 2024 to May 12, 2025.
 Preliminary or published data in the areas of Basic Research, Translational Research and Clinical Research may be presented.
-Awards will be given for the best poster in each of these areas for House Staff, Fellows and Students, as recommended by a panel of faculty judges.
-To honor our trainees and their mentors, a reception with boxed lunches and refreshments will be held during the poster session from 1:00-1:30pm in the Turner Concourse, following a presentation by our guest speaker, Ted M. Dawson, M.D., Ph.D. at Noon.
-Awards will be presented at the Pathology Awards Ceremony on Wednesday, June 12, 2024 (more details to be announced by the Path Training Office).
+Awards will be given for the best posters in each of these areas for House Staff, Fellows and Students, as recommended by a panel of faculty judges.
+To honor our trainees and their mentors, a reception with boxed lunches and refreshments will be held during the poster session from 1:00-1:30pm in the Turner Concourse, following a presentation by our guest speaker, Jeremy Nathans, M.D., Ph.D. at Noon.
+Awards will be presented at the Pathology Awards Ceremony on Thursday, June 12, 2025 (more details to be announced by the Path Training Office).

 Please join us for this wonderful annual event to show support for the research of our students and trainees.